 Acid digital printing is a sustainable dyeing method for nylon activewear.
 It applies acid ink directly onto nylon/spandex fabrics, reducing water use by up to 90% compared to traditional wet dyeing.
 This method improves ESG scores and ROI simultaneously.
-It is recommended for brands seeking low-MOQ, high-design-flexibility production.
+The process optimizes low-MOQ batches and high-design-complexity workflows without compromising color fastness.
 It is not suitable for 100% polyester or cotton fabrics.

 sustainable dyeing methods activewear 1775493175 01